top of page

 • Footage will show how assessment technology works, link carcase results to consumer preferences, and highlight different production pathways and outcomes.

-Application Process
+Application Process (WA EOI OPEN)

 1. Read the full AMPC Carcase Showcase guidelines - available HERE